How to use a savings account to teach children how to save money

 There are a few things to consider when you’re looking for the best savings account for kids:

-Security: Teaching your child to put away a few coins in their piggy bank is a great start, but opening an online savings account is a great way to keep your child’s money secure.
+Security: Teaching your child to put away a few coins in their piggy bank is a great start, but opening a savings account is a great way to keep your child’s money secure.
 It makes sense that a savings account at a bank is generally safer than a jar on a bedroom shelf but be sure to choose a Federal Deposit Insurance Corporation (FDIC)-member bank like Ally Bank.
 (Kids’ funds should be protected in more ways than one, including from sticky-fingered siblings).
 Deposits in FDIC-member banks are insured up to the maximum amount allowed by law.

 Interest: A savings account should also earn interest.
 The earlier your child starts saving in an interest-bearing account, the more it can build, thanks to compound interest.
 Compound interest allows you to earn interest on the deposits you make, as well as on the interest your money already earned.
 The more often the interest is compounded, the better.

 As you compare savings accounts for children, look at the interest rates offered by different banks.
-Savings accounts from online banks, like the Ally Bank Online Savings Account, tend to offer more competitive interest rates than traditional brick-and-mortar banks.
+Savings accounts from online banks, like the Ally Bank Savings Account, tend to offer more competitive interest rates than traditional brick-and-mortar banks.
 That’s because online banks usually have lower overhead expenses.

 Even if you only see a small difference in the interest rate offered by different banks, the amount you earn in interest could differ greatly because of compound interest.
 Annual percentage yield (APY) offers a more accurate comparison when shopping for deposit accounts because it accounts for the interest rate and compounding periods.
 The more frequently interest compounds, the more you can earn.
 Ally Bank compounds interest daily.